mala-project/test-data/README.md

 ## `Al36/`

 Contains DFT calculation output from a [QuantumEspresso](https://www.quantum-espresso.org/) calculation for an aluminium cell with 36 atoms, along with input scripts and pseudopotential to replicate this calculation.
 Please note that the LDOS and SNAP descriptors for this exampke DO NOT cover the full simulation cell.
 To provide a minimal data for debugging, each .in/out.npy contains 2000 data points carved from a cell containing ~1 million points.
 Therefore no meaningful physical results can be taken from this data.
+The 200x10x1 chunks of data were carved out one after another from the 108x108x100 full cell, starting at position (0,0,0), leading to 5 reduced "snapshots" (number 0 to 4).
+The energy grid for the LDOS is 250 entries long, starting at -10 eV with a spacing of 0.1 eV.
 In detail, the following data files can be found:

 | File Name                       | Description                                                                                                                   |